How to Sue for Emotional Distress After a Car Accident?

 - Mental anguish, fear

-Emotional distress settlements can vary significantly, depending on factors such as the severity of a person’s injuries, whether the victim has pre-existing conditions, what caused the crash, and more.
+Emotional distress settlements can vary significantly, depending on factors such as the severity of a person’s injuries, whether the victim has pre-existing conditions, which caused the crash, and more.
 If you want to know more about how much you could recover by suing for emotional distress after a car accident in St. Louis, it’s best to consult an experienced St. Louis Car Accident Lawyer right away and explore the options available to your case side by side.

 Recoverable Pain and Suffering Damages After a Car Accident | Car Accident Lawyers in St. Louis